m0ru/bak/hevner_summary + notes(!).md

   * novelty, generality, significance of artifact
     * **{** the most “novel” thing probably is that we don’t use react.
 Then again, someone has written the ng-redux that we’re using.
 It was novel for our studio, if that counts. **}**
     * **{** generality, yes.
 It should perform well for apps with a lot of client side interactivity.
 Theoretically everything can be expressed within the framework, but for apps that are only thin views over static data server-side solutions or frameworks like FB’s Relay might be easier to use. **}**
     * **{** significance: well, the project would have been a lot more work to build and maintain without a clean architecture with good separation of concern and clear causality.
-Many js-client projects could benefit from using a similar architecture.
+Many JS-client projects could benefit from using a similar architecture.
 Especially those that work with frameworks that use local state. **}**
   * assessed via representational fidelity and implementability
     * **{** represented environment: SAT, our team, our workflow. how does the work represent it? the work-splitting allowed to thank to mock-ability?
 Is it especially suited to small teams and iterations? there’s some setup effort involved over vanilla js. vanilla js becomes unusable quickly even for single-person projects though.  **}**
   * artifact should extend knowledge-base or use previous knowledge in new and innovative ways